UKCloud/documentation/articles/openshift/oshift-faq.md

 ### Can I use UKCloud for OpenShift over closed networks such as PSN and HSCN?

-UKCloud for OpenShift has been certified for use over both the PSN Assured and Protected networks.
+UKCloud for OpenShift has been certified for use over the PSN network.

-Connectivity to the N3 network is available for customers and partners serving the healthcare community.
+Connectivity to the HSCN network is available for customers and partners serving the healthcare community.

 ### Does UKCloud offer any scheduled automated backups for UKCloud for OpenShift?